 How To Prepare Your Credit Score To Buy A House

-Buying a home makes your mind run a million different ways all at once.
+Buying a home can make your mind run a million different directions all at once.

-There’s so much to consider and prepare for before you even find a lender or a real estate agent.
-But as you’re getting ready to finally apply for a home loan, you notice something terrible: your credit score needs some work.
+There is a lot to consider and prepare for before finding a lender or real estate agent.
+But as you’re getting ready to start the process and apply for a home loan, you notice something unfortunate: your credit score needs some work.

 Don’t let this information dampen your spirits!

-Before you begin worrying that this will be difficult, rest assured that repairing your credit score can actually be simple.
+Before you start worrying that improving your credit is impossible, remember repairing your credit score can be simple.

 All you need is to know where to begin.
 And the best place to start is at the source.